jtevns/Mothur_oligo_batch/README.md

 # Run batch script
 mothur mothur.batch.taxass

-# or submit everything as a pbs script
+# or all the above as a pbs script
 qsub mothur.batch.taxass.pbs